zioth/dokuwiki_fastwiki/README.md

 # Fastwiki plugin for DokuWiki

+This plugin for DokuWiki makes your wiki experience much smoother and faster, with features such as:
+* Inline section editing.
+* Changing page modes without reloading, notably including edit, preview and save.
+* (experimental) Switch pages without reloading.

 Documentation may be found at: http://dokuwiki.org/plugin:fastwiki

 This plugin must be installed in lib/plugins/fastwiki.
 It will not work otherwise.